openmina/openmina/p2p/testing.md

 **Tests:** TODO

-### Node shouldn't try to connect to itself

-The node can obtain its address from other peers.
-It shouldn't be used when connecting to new peers.

-**Tests:** TODO

 ### Node shouldn't accept connection from itself

 The node shouldn't accept a connection from a peer that uses the same peer id as